World Thalassaemia Day 2020: Current Theme, Objective and Significance

-World Thalassaemia Day theme 2019 is “Universal access to quality thalassaemia healthcare services: Building bridges with and for patient”.
+World Thalassaemia Day theme 2019 was “Universal access to quality thalassaemia healthcare services: Building bridges with and for patient”.

-3 online competitions are organised by the Thalassaemia International Federation (TIF) across the world according to the theme.
-The competition will include video challenge, photo contest and a story competition.
-It will showcase the solidarity with the patient suffering with the disease.
-In several hospitals around the world conduct seminars, discussions and talks to devise the new techniques and medication to fight this inherited disease.
-Several awareness campaigns and free screening camps will also be organised to spread awareness about the disease among the people.
+3 online competitions were organised by the Thalassaemia International Federation (TIF) across the world according to the 2019 theme.
+The competitions include a video challenge, a photo contest and a story competition.
+It showcases the solidarity with the patient suffering from the disease.
+In several hospitals around the world, seminars were conducted, discussions and talks to devise the new techniques and medication to fight this inherited disease.
+Several awareness campaigns and free screening camps were also organised to spread awareness about the disease among the people.